Slow Emotion Replay

 "Slow Emotion Replay" is a single by English rock band The The.
 It was released as the band's second single from their fourth studio album Dusk (1993) and reached number 35 in the UK Singles chart.
 It was the 94th best-selling single in Iceland in 1993.

 Music video

-The music video was directed by Tim Pope, choosing to make it into an "inadvertent documentary", with the lyrics "Everybody knows what's going wrong with the world but I don't even know what's going on in myself" inspiring him to pursue this idea and go around New York asking people what they felt was going wrong with the word.
+The music video was directed by Tim Pope, choosing to make it into an "inadvertent documentary", with the lyrics "Everybody knows what's going wrong with the world but I don't even know what's going on in myself" inspiring him to pursue this idea and go around New York asking people what they felt was going wrong with the world.
 Pope said this "invoked many strange answers" from the people they encountered, with them settling on a man they interviewed in a bar on Houston Street as the one to feature in the video.